microsoft/ApplicationInsights-dotnet/docs/migration/guide_aspnetfx.md

     </configuration>
     ```

-### Step 1: Install the OpenTelemetry SDK and Enable at application startup
+### Step 1: Install the OpenTelemetry SDK and Enable at Application Startup

 The OpenTelemery SDK must be configured at application startup.
 This is typically done in the Global.asax.cs.
 OpenTelemetry has a concept of three signals; Traces (Requests and Dependencies), Metrics, and Logs.